 The charge in respect of periodic depreciation is derived after determining an estimate of an asset's expected useful life and the expected residual value at the end of its life.
 The useful lives and residual values of Company's assets are determined by management at the time the asset is acquired and reviewed periodically, including at each financial year end.
-The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.
-For the relative size of the Company's intangible assets.
-(Refer Note 3 & 4)
+The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such

-ed to and forming part of Financial Statements for the year ended 31 March 2022
+Notes annexed to and forming part of Financial Statements for the year ended 31 March 2023

-Defined benefit plans (gratuity benefits)
+-Defined benefit plans (gratuity benefits)

-The present value of the defined benefit obligations depends σ_i a number of factors that are determined on an actuarial basis using a number of assumptions.
+The present value of the defined benefit obligations depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
 The assumptions used in determining the net cost (income) for post employments plans include the discount rate.
 Any changes in these assumptions will impact the carrying amount of such obligations.

-The Company detennines the appropriate discount rate at the end of each year.
+The Company determines the appropriate discount rate at the end of each year.
 This is the interest rate that should be used to determine the present value of estimated future cash outflows expected to be required to settle the defined benefit obligations.
-In determining the appropriate discount rate, the Company considers the interest rates of government bonds of maturity approximating the terms of the related plan liability.
-Refer note 11 for the details of the assumptions used in estimating the defined benefit obligation.
-(Refer Note 11)
+In determining the appropriate discount rate, the Company considers the interest rates of government hands of

--Impairment of trade receivables Trade receivables are typically unsecured and are derived from revenue earned from customers.
-Credit risk has been managed by the Company through credit approvals, establishing credit limits and continuously monitoring the credit worthiness of customers to which the Company grants credit terms in the normal course of business.
+- Impairment of trade receivables

+Trade receivables are typically unsecured and are derived from revenue earned from customers.
+Credit risk has been managed by the Company through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Company grants credit terms in the normal course of business.
 On account of adoption of Ind AS 109, the Company uses expected credit loss model to assess the impairment loss or gain.
-The Company uses a provision matrix and forward-looking information and an assessment of the credit risk over the expected life of the financial asset to compute the expected credit loss allowance for trade receivables.
-(Refer Note 23)
+The Company